-Kelly Clarkson Looks Slim & Sensational In Latest Instagram Share
+Kelly Clarkson Looks Sensational In Latest Instagram Share

 I am SO excited about my collection with Wayfair.
 Like shoes off, jump-on-the-couch excited.
 I’ve handpicked every piece, and I think you’ll love the style — French-country with a modern twist – just as much as I do!
 Head to @Wayfair’s instagram and click on their link in bio to shop the exclusive collection. #KellyClarksonxWayfair #Sponsored

-Her blond hair was worn casually, curled softly at the bottom.
-It ended at her shoulders.
-Her makeup appeared to have been applied in a natural fashion for the shoot, and a palette that seemed to be based in the brown and copper family seemed to have been used.
+Her blond hair was worn casually, curled softly at the bottom, and it fell past her shoulders.
+Her makeup appeared to have been applied with neutral tones for the shoot, with a palette that seemed to be based in the brown and copper color family.

 Kelly appeared joyful in the photo, dancing with her arms raised over her head and her foot pointed.
-The singer’s mouth was open.
+Her mouth was open as if she was singing.

-The room that Kelly posed in featured a French-Country style of furnishings and accessories.
+The room that Kelly posed in featured a French country style of furnishings and accessories.
 All were available from the line Kelly created with Wayfair.
-In the caption of the share, Kelly revealed she handpicked all the furnishings for the collection.
-The room appeared soothing, decorated in gray tones with white, pink, and crystal accents. such as the fabulous chandelier seen in the image, which added to the whimsical overall look of the furnishings.
+In the caption of the image, Kelly revealed she handpicked all the furnishings for the collection.
+The room appeared soothing, decorated in gray tones with white, pink, and crystal accents — such as the fabulous chandelier which added to the elegantly whimsical look of the decor.

-Fans loved the look of the image and shared their sentiments in the comments section of the photo.
+Fans loved the image and shared their sentiments in the comments section of the photo.

 “You are the cutest ever!!!
 Thank you for adding joy to my days with all of your posts and videos.
 You are beautiful, brilliant, inspirational, and you make the world brighter!
 Thank you for being the amazing human that you are,” remarked one follower.